 As a review, remember that WITHOUT a data warehouse, your reports are vulnerable to breaking down if a data source changes in any way.
 Also, WITHOUT a data warehouse, you'll become captive to your reporting system (i.e., your data model will be trapped in a .pbix or other reporting file, making it difficult to centrally manage, share, or integrate with other systems).

 WITH a data warehouse, no single tier of your architecture is tightly tied to another tier, meaning your reports will still work, even if one data source changes, "breaking" the ETL for that source.
 Also, WITH a data warehouse, you can switch business systems (e.g., migrate to a less expensive CRM, opt for a different ETL tool, or change your reporting platform) without worrying about crashing the entire stack.
 Behold the stunning clip art below illustrating a classing "good example" of how to architect your data stack:

 This week, we are going to cover two important points about investing in a data warehouse that are rarely considered.

 First, ponder this.
 What happens when you want to use multiple, different reporting tools?
 With mashup tools (i.e., reporting tools that also house your ETL and data model), you’ll have to re-create your model within each (assuming your various reporting tools can import all your disparate data sources in the first place).
 With a data warehouse, you have a centrally-managed and generally available data "market" to which you can connect new components efficiently.

-Let’s use another striking illustration to explain:
+Let’s use this illustration to explain: